liminaab/modelizor/README.md

 ### Note:
 The project is in "get it working, then refactor"-stage (before refactoring).
 The structure is going to be remade to use templates(probably doT) for generation so you can customize the output files to your liking and add more functionality.
-However, it should basically be working, at least as a work releiver if you need to make alot of models with relations (you will probably be .
+However, it should basically be working, at least as a work releiver if you need to make alot of models with relations (you will probably have to change annotations for hibernate).

 ## Quickstart